How to measure wire and cable diameter ?

 In another article, we explain how to use a measuring device to measure diameter and ovality off-line.

-Cable, tube diameter measuring tool
+Cable and pipe diameter measuring tool